 What you won't see is handouts, bailouts or recovery packages.
 The only lobbyists you'll see will be patrons resting their tired feet in the convention center lobby.

-Vintage Alley, an exclusive showcase area with exhibitors who create functional or decorative works from vintage objects for the home, or who sell up-cycled vintage finds or vintage Christmas décor.
+After last year's successful debut Vintage Alley will return again this year with an expanded variety of vintage crafts.
+Vintage Alley is an exclusive showcase area with exhibitors who create functional or decorative works from vintage objects for the home, or who sell up-cycled vintage finds or vintage Christmas décor.
 There is always a nice treasure to be found in this section from vintage linen gifts, to vintage Santas, to shabby chic style painted furniture or jewelry, and re-purposed vintage wood gifts.
 Something for every taste and for every generation!
 Be sure to stop by the front of the hall and look for our large chalkboard sign directing the way!

 Clean out your Craft Closet and Get Prepared for a Craft Supply Swap!
 Join other crafters who are downsizing craft supplies and swapping for their latest needs!
 Bring your unwanted craft supplies to the event and swap out for what you are looking for.
 Each bag of supplies will allow you to scavenge for that same amount in exchange.
 Come early for best swapping!
 Yes – we will already have a good supply that we have been pulling together over the last few weeks for you to work your way through!